18 Examples of Beauty Brands That Nail Influencer Marketing

 Source: @peachandlily

-Impacting purchasing decisions for 79% of consumers, user-generated content (think: customer photos and videos) is invaluable for skincare brands.
+Impacting purchasing decisions for 79% of consumers, user-generated and influencer content (think: customer photos and videos) is invaluable for skincare brands.
+These forms of content highlight real people with real products that they legitimately love.

-UGC highlights real people with real products that they legitimately love.
-If you want to show off the impact of your products or the audience you serve, who better to highlight it than your own customers?
+If you want to show off the impact of your products or the audience you serve, who better to highlight it than your own satisfied customers?

 Source: @sukinskincare_na

-When someone tags you in a photo or video, you’ve also earned a powerful piece of marketing content for your brand.
 If you can scale your customer content and republish it frequently, you’ll create a greater sense of community with your audience.

 Whew!
 That was a lot of ground to cover, right?